Delboy/Colour-Type/TESTING.md

 ![correct](assets/readme-assets/gifs/correct.gif)

-- Checked that the answer box was not case-sensitve.
+- Checked that the answer box was not case-sensitive.

 ![caps](assets/readme-assets/gifs/caps.gif)